Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 Do you need any specialised forklift training?
 Specialised forklift training can be supplied if you already have an F endorsement, but have obtained a new type of forklift with unfamiliar attachments.

 Do you need a multi-lingual instructor?
 Some instructors speak languages other than English.
+Our online course has over 100 languages you can translate the questions to.

 Is the vehicle you want to drive actually a forklift?
 There are some other vehicles like reach stackers (shown in the image) which you will need a forklift licence for.
 However, some vehicles might come under wheels, rollers and tracks licence endorsements.
 Check with an instructor.

-How to get your forklift licence
+Recap: How to get your forklift licence or certificate